News KrakenD CE v2.8 released with improved Lua and OpenTelemetry

 The endpoint rate limit acts on the number of simultaneous transactions an endpoint can process.
 This type of limit protects the service for all customers.
 In addition, these limits mitigate abusive actions such as rapidly writing content, aggressive polling, or excessive API calls.

-It consumes a low amount of memory as it only needs one counter per endpoint.
+It consumes low memory as it only needs one counter per endpoint.

 When the users connected to an endpoint together exceed the max_rate, KrakenD starts to reject connections with a status code 503 Service Unavailable and enables a Spike Arrest policy.